widelands/widelands/doc/sphinx/source/animations.rst

 Any animation other than the ``build`` and ``idle`` animations are referenced in the building's ``programs`` table via the ``animate`` command.
 For more information on building programs, see :ref:`productionsite_programs`.

-For example, a the animations for a mine could look like this:
+For example, the animations for a mine could look like this:

 .. code-block:: lua